stadium-software/howto-datagrid-enum-column-value-styling/readme.md

 # How-to: DataGrid Pills

 This example demonstrates how to style column content in a DataGrid as pills.
 The pills can be used to represent a status or similar enum value of each row in the grid.
-However, the CSS can be altered to faciliate any other display.
+However, the CSS can be altered to faciliate any other display based on a specific set of column values.

 ![](images/view.png)